Colin Woodthorpe: Bury

 Woodthorpe joined Bury at the start of the 2002–03 season.
 His first goal for the Shakers was a local derby winner at Rochdale in the Football League Trophy and his first season ended with Bury reaching the Division Three play-offs.

 Woodthorpe remained a regular figure in the Bury defence, despite being 20 years older than some teammates and opponents.
 Aged 39, he was released by Bury in May 2008.

 Management career

 In May 2010 Woodthorpe was appointed as assistant to player manager Dave Challinor at Northern Premier League club Colwyn Bay where they finished second and won promotion to Conference North via the play-offs, before later moving to AFC Fylde with Challinor in the summer 2012.

 After almost eight years in the role and an FA Trophy win at Wembley, Challinor and Woodthorpe left AFC Fylde in October 2019, after a poor start to the season.

 Woodthorpe joined Runcorn Linnets as assistant manager on 19 June 2020.

 Family

-His son Nathan is also a footballer, at Crewe Alexandra.
+His son Nathan is also a footballer, at Chester.